ShamsiShakeeb/Online_School_Teacher/README.md

 and return true if the Token is valid else return false;

 Admin Can Block a Teacher and Renew the JWT_Token of Teachers.
-Admin Can Create a Course.
+Admin Can Create a Courses.

 # Future Concept